simonteozw/tp/docs/DeveloperGuide.md

 **Extensions**

 *   1.a.
 The given module code does not exist
-    *   1.a.1 TrackIt@NUS shows an error message
+    *   1.a.1 User cannot view the module's page

-        Use case resumes at step 1.
+        Use case ends.
 *   1.b.
-The given module code is invalid
-    *   1.b.1 TrackIt@NUS shows an error message

-        Use case resumes at step 1.
-*   1.c.
 The given module does not have any lessons
-    *   1.c.1 TrackIt@NUS shows no lessons
+    *   1.b.1 TrackIt@NUS shows no lessons

         Use case resumes at step 1.